ewildingLI/Global-Instructor-Guidelines/README.md

 On this page you can find information to record screencaptures on both Windows and Mac.

 Looks like the '>' comment markdown syntax isn't translated by chat-gpt.

-Some new text.
+> Let's try some comment again
+And some text afterwards.